AmanSharma121202/assignment_B1.3_calendar_management_system/README.md

 - `DELETE /api/calendars/[id]`: Delete a calendar.

 ## Usage Tips
-- **Authentication**: You can use demo account to login with email: demo@gmail.com and password: demo@1234.
+- **Authentication**: Sign Up and login with a demo account.
 - **Drag & Drop**: You cannot drag recurring events (instances are locked to the rule).
 Edit the series instead.
-- **Reminders**: You must allow browser notifications when prompted for the feature to work.

 ## Known Limitations
 - **Strict Conflict Detection**: Overlapping events are currently blocked.
 Future versions could allow overlaps with visual stacking.
 - **Recurring Event Dragging**: You cannot drag individual instances of a recurring series.
 You must edit the series via the modal.
-- **Mobile View**: The complex weekly grid is optimized for desktop and may be difficult to use on small mobile screens.
-- **Email Notifications**: Notifications are currently browser-only (popups).
-Email integration requires an external SMTP service.
+- **Email Notifications**: Email integration requires an external SMTP service which i have not implemented.

 ## Future Improvements
 - **Event Sharing**: Allow users to share calendars with specific people (Read/Write permissions).
 - **Advanced Recurrence**: Support for complex rules like "Last Friday of the month" and handling exceptions (removing one instance from a series).
 - **Search Functionality**: A search bar to quickly find events by title or description.
 - **External Sync**: Import/Export with Google Calendar or Outlook (.ics support).
-- **Drag & Drop Logic**: Enhanced logic to split recurring series on drop (e.g., "Edit this event only" vs "Edit all future events").